 If you’re looking for a more traditional salsa, try making roasted salsa – it has a great depth of flavor!

 I love having a variety of dips and dippables with my game day food.
-Here are a few more to consider:
+Here are a few more that still have that "Tex-Mex" vibe:

 Pineapple Habanero Salsa